TrustlyInc/trustly-ios-example/README.md

 <details>
 <summary>Swift Package Manager - SPM</summary>
 <br />

-TrustlySDK is available through [Swift Package Manager](https://cocoapods.org).
-To install it, simply click on File -> Add packages -> Search or Enter Package URL, paste the github url about this package `https://github.com/TrustlyInc/trustly-ios.git`:
+TrustlySDK is available through [Swift Package Manager](https://www.swift.org/package-manager/).
+To install it from Xcode simply click on File -> Add packages -> Search or Enter Package URL, paste the github url about this package `https://github.com/TrustlyInc/trustly-ios.git`:

 ![Add package url](resources/swift_package_manager.png)

-For production reason choose the `main` branch, but for test or validation choose the branch described in the [release version table](#versions).
+For production choose the `main` branch, but in order to develop or test against an unreleased version of this SDK choose the branch listed in the [release version table](#versions).
 </details>
 <br />